mingxuan-he/Coursera_DS/README.md

 # Coursera Data Science Courses: Project Overview

 * Scraped over 1,800 Coursera courses using Python and beautifulsoup
+* Engineered features from the text of each course description to quantify the emphasis courses put on python, SQL, ML/DL, R, TensorFlow, and Google Cloud.

 WIP:
-* Engineered features from the text of each course description to quantify the emphasis courses put on python, SQL, ML/DL, AWS, and spark.
 * Optimized Linear, Lasso, and Random Forest regressions to reach the best model
 * Built a client facing API using flask